DNDR21/LYRICS-FINDER/README.md

 * This program was written in Python 3.5+ GUI / Kivy language

-* This program for Android
+* This program for Android but if you want to run in other system, you can do it

 Version=1.0.5